Our companies are backed by the Best Pick Guarantee. Call one today!

 Who Is Responsible for Fallen Tree Removal?July 19th, 2018 by

 The thought of a tree falling on a house is terrifying.
-Even if no members of the household are harmed in the process, the structural damage, as well as damage to possessions, could end up costing thousands in replacement, repairs, and temporary lodging.
+Even if no one is harmed, the property and structural damage could end up costing thousands in replacement, repairs, and temporary lodging.

 The trees around your home are usually part of the deal when you purchase the property, so it’s difficult to know how long they’ve been there.
 Perhaps you’ve warily looked at the trees outside your window and wondered how old they are, or how they would hold up during inclement weather—and then wondered whose responsibility it would be to handle the removal should one fall.